AudreyBeard/compressure/README.md

 # Overview
 Compressure is a tool for video and image creation that hacks the time-dependence properties of video compression codecs (H.264, MPEG-4, etc.) by manipulating the frame timeline to break motion-estimation for new forms of movement.
+In practice, we do this in a a few distinct steps:
+1. transcode source videos into specified format
+2. slice source videos into "superframes," or equal-sized chunks of adjacent frames
+3. compose slices/superframes such that the output repeats or skips frames in the original, by navigating through a timeline of superframes forwards or backwards

+We will elaborate on each of these steps, as well as how these steps work together to make these visuals, later in this README.

 Below is just one example of the kinds of textures and colors we can create using this tool.
 For more examples, please see the [Gallery](#gallery) at the bottom of this README.

 ![A single frame from a video created by mip using only Compressure on a source video](docs/imgs/mip-painting-motion.png)